Debdale Indoor Bowling ClubSupport to increase Indoor Bowling Club activities

 Next season we are adding a new section to encourage new bowler, our members have offered to run a drop-in period for new bowlers, to come and have fun and learn how to bowl, which will help us to maintain numbers and nurture the program and serve the community.”
 Debdale Indoor Bowling Club Treasurer

-Local Neighbourhood Health Worker Noah Mellor supported the group by connecting the group with the capacity building team at Manchester community central the club were supported to establish a constitution and open a bank for the group.
+Local Neighbourhood Health Worker Noah Mellor supported the group by connecting the group with the capacity building team at Manchester community central.
+The club were supported to establish a constitution and open a bank account for the group.

 Noah also worked with the group to help them apply for and receive funding to pay for a regular venue and extra equipment so that more people can take part.
 This has helped to ensure ongoing running costs are covered as participants contribute a small fee to take part.